-To the extent that the Board considers it to be necessary or advisable, a Board meeting will include an in-camera session, at which executive directors and members of management are not in attendance.
-Since the beginning of the Company's most recently completed financial year, there have been six in-camera sessions.
+To the extent that the Board considers it to be necessary or advisable, Board meetings will include an in-camera session, at which executive directors and members of management are not in attendance.
+Since the beginning of the Company's most recently completed financial year, there have been seven in-camera sessions.